SwedishConneciton/Five/README.md

 # Five
 Our sandbox code for learning Asp Net Core (RC2).
-The initial upload has sample code that shows how to use JWT access tokens with Open-Id Connect.
+Please see the release pane to find an version with particular functions.
+For example, the initial release (1.0.0) showcases how to configure the Open-Id Connect server to issue JWT tokens for authentication and authorization of resources with the password grant type.